-A Driver Fault occurs when there is an over temperature condition.
+A Driver Fault occurs when there is an over temperature condition or when power is removed from the Main Power Input.
 When a Driver Fault occurs, the SMD34E2 sets bit 7 of the Status Word 1 word in the Network Input Data.
-The only way to clear this fault is to lower the temperature of the motor and cycle power to the SMD34E2.
+Even though the driver is enabled, it will not supply current to the motor until the motor's temperature decreases to a safe value or power is applied to the Main Power Input.
+At this point the fault will clear itself.